j91321/MISP2memcached/README.md

 ## Known problems

 - Memcached doesn't allow whitespace characters in keys.
-This makes it unusable for registry keys, user agents etc.
+This makes it unusable for registry keys, user agents etc. without adding some form of encoding
 - Memcached TLS and authentication support is kind of unintuitive and a pain to configure.
 Redis would be much better fit, unfortunately there is no redis filter plugin for Logstash.
 - Must use custom ruby filter to parse results from memcached in Logstash, this is not ideal, but unavoidable.
 Again redis would probably be a better fit.
+- Probably many other

 ## Based on